-For more information on International Adoptions, please follow this link to visit the Department of State’s adoption website: Intercountry Adoptions.
+For detailed information on International Adoptions, please follow this link to visit the Department of State’s adoption website: Intercountry Adoptions.

 “The child, for the full and harmonious development of his or her personality, should grow up in a family environment, in an atmosphere of happiness, love and understanding. … [I]intercountry adoption may offer the advantage of a permanent family to a child for whom a suitable family cannot be found in his or her State of origin.” – Hague Adoption Convention, Preamble

-To adopt a child from another country and bring that child to live in the United States, you must first be found eligible to adopt under U.S. law.
-The federal agency that makes this determination is U.S. Citizenship and Immigration Services (USCIS), part of the Department of Homeland Security.
-You may not bring an adopted child (or a child for whom you have gained legal custody for the purpose of immigration and adoption) into the United States until USCIS determines that you are eligible to adopt from another country.
+To adopt a child from another country and bring that child to live in the United States, you must first be found eligible to adopt under U.S. law by U.S. Citizenship and Immigration Services (USCIS).
+You may not bring an adopted child (or a child for whom you have gained legal custody for the purpose of immigration and adoption) into the United States until USCIS determines that you are eligible.
+Information regarding International Adoption is available at: https://travel.state.gov/content/travel/en/Intercountry-Adoption.html

 In addition to qualifying to adopt under U.S. law, you must also meet your home state’s requirements for prospective adoptive parents.
-Learn more about individual state requirements on the Child Welfare Information Gateway website (see below).
+Learn more about individual state requirements on the Child Welfare Information State Information website.

 Foreign Country Requirements

 Each country has its own requirements for adopting parents.
-These are explained in the Foreign Country Information section of the State Department’s website.
+These are explained in the Moldova Information section of the State Department’s website.

 Some additional resources: